tempdb system database is a global resource that's available to all users connected to the instance of SQL Server or connected to Azure SQL Database.

 For a description of these database options, see ALTER DATABASE SET Options (Transact-SQL).

-Tempdb database in SQL Database
+tempdb database in SQL Database

 tempdb sizes for DTU-based service tiers

-|Premium Elastic Pools (all DTU configurations)||13||12||156|
+|Basic Elastic Pools (all DTU configurations)||13.9||12||166.7|

-|Standard Elastic Pools (S0-S2)||13||12||156|
+|Standard Elastic Pools (50 eDTU)||13.9||12||166.7|

-|Standard Elastic Pools (100 eDTU)||32||12||384|
+|Standard Elastic Pools (100 eDTU)||32||1||32|

-|Basic Elastic Pools (all DTU configurations)||13||12||156|
+|Premium Elastic Pools (all DTU configurations)||13.9||12||166.7|

 tempdb sizes for vCore-based service tiers

-- Adding filegroups
+- Adding filegroups.

-- Backing up or restoring the database
+- Backing up or restoring the database.

 - Changing collation.
-The default collation is the server collation
+The default collation is the server collation.

 - Changing the database owner.

-- Creating a database snapshot
+- Creating a database snapshot.

-- Dropping the database
+- Dropping the database.

-- Dropping the guest user from the database
+- Dropping the guest user from the database.

-- Participating in database mirroring
+- Participating in database mirroring.

-- Removing the primary filegroup, primary data file, or log file
+- Removing the primary filegroup, primary data file, or log file.

-- Renaming the database or primary filegroup
+- Renaming the database or primary filegroup.

 - Setting the database to

 - Setting the database or primary filegroup to

 tempdb.
-Users can only access their own objects, unless they receive additional permissions.
-It is possible to revoke the connect permission to
+Users can access only their own objects, unless they receive additional permissions.
+It's possible to revoke the connect permission to

 Optimizing tempdb performance in SQL Server

 tempdb files by setting the file size to a value large enough to accommodate the typical workload in the environment.
 Preallocation prevents

-Data files should be of equal size within each filegroup, as SQL Server uses a proportional-fill algorithm that favors allocations in files with more free space.
+Data files should be of equal size within each filegroup, because SQL Server uses a proportional-fill algorithm that favors allocations in files with more free space.
 Dividing

 tempdb database files from growing by too small a value.
-If the file growth is too small, compared to the amount of data that is being written to
+If the file growth is too small compared to the amount of data that's being written to

-To check current tempdb size and growth parameters, use the following query:
+To check current size and growth parameters for

 SELECT name AS FileName, size*1.0/128 AS FileSizeInMB, CASE max_size WHEN 0 THEN 'Autogrowth is off.'
 WHEN -1 THEN 'Autogrowth is on.'
 ELSE 'Log file grows to a maximum size of 2 TB.'
 END, growth AS 'GrowthValue', 'GrowthIncrement' = CASE WHEN growth = 0 THEN 'Size is fixed.'
 WHEN growth > 0 AND is_percent_growth = 0 THEN 'Growth value is in 8-KB pages.'
 ELSE 'Growth value is a percentage.'
 END FROM tempdb.sys.database_files; GO

 tempdb database on a fast I/O subsystem.
 Use disk striping if there are many directly attached disks.
 Individual or groups of

 Performance improvements in tempdb for SQL Server